Atsushi (musician): Image

 Atsushi is known for wearing sunglasses as a trademark of his image, which he began to do after reacting badly to the bright lights on television sets.
 He is also known for his buzz cut-style hair style, a style he has kept since 2003.

+Personal life

+Atsushi is a huge fan of American R&B trio Boyz II Men.
+In addition to his native Japanese, Atsushi is also fluent in English and Chinese.